-Do you want to teach your students about a space related topic through a project and need financial support to make it happen?
-All you need is to have an idea for an space-based classroom project to apply for up to $200!
+Do you want to teach your students about a space related topic through a projects and need financial support to make it happen?
+All you need is to have an idea for a space-based classroom project to apply for up to $200!

 The application window is coming up!
 When it opens, all you have to do is fill out the short application below.
 We review applications four times a year: deadlines are Fall, Winter, Spring, and Summer.
 Grant recipients will be notified two weeks after the close of the application cycle.
 Priority will be given to project requests for re-usable materials.

 Have a specific question?
 Email us at [email protected]

 Students That We Have Helped Shoot for the Stars… One Space Project at a Time

 Teachers in Space conducts workshops to instruct teachers how to use Ardusat Space Kits.
 A Mars Initiative MicroGrant is already funding some of those kits!
 Each teacher will then have the opportunity to take the kit back to the classroom to teach micro-computing and circuit design to their entire class!